LinjingBi/rsh/readme.md

 # This project is co-designed and developed by a human, ChatGPT, and Cursor.

-# Cursor Task Prompt — rsh Implementation
+# rsh

-## Task
-Implement a Rust CLI tool called `rsh`, a REPL-like development shell for Rust projects.
+a Rust CLI tool called `rsh`, a REPL-like development shell for Rust projects.

-## High-level Goal
-- Allow developers to iteratively type Rust code in a terminal.
-- Each input block regenerates a temporary Rust binary and runs it using Cargo.
-- The interaction rhythm should feel like a Python REPL, but execution remains honest to Rust’s compilation model.

-## Key Constraints (Must Follow)
-1. The tool runs inside an existing Cargo project (single crate).
-2. It uses the project’s existing Cargo environment:
-   - `Cargo.toml`
-   - `Cargo.lock`
-   - `target/` build cache
-3. It does **not**:
-   - modify `Cargo.toml`
-   - add dependencies or features
-   - change toolchains
-   - touch `src/main.rs`
-4. It generates and overwrites:
-   - `src/bin/__rsh.rs`
-5. It invokes Cargo as:
-   - `cargo run --bin __rsh`
-   using the `cargo` executable found in `PATH`.

----

 ## Usage